The Ultimate List of .NET Dependency Injection Frameworks

 Downloads per Day (avg.)

 If there is a framework missing on this list or do you believe that some information is wrong?
-Please write it in the comments or DM me on Twitter so that this list always stays current and complete.
+DM me on Twitter so that this list always stays current and complete.

 Other Resources